AthinaLange/UAV_Video-based_estimates_of_nearshore_bathymetry/README.md

 This code is the companion to 'UAV video-based estimates of nearshore bathymetry'.
 The code is set up to be self-contained once everything is downloaded/installed, and provides a number of example timestacks to run through the method.
+Any questions or suggestions can be emailed to Athina Lange (alange@ucsd.edu).

 Everything can be run from bathy_from_UAV.m